chintanr97/Income-Tax-Simulator/README.md

 2. **Basic Component + Dearness Allowance (per month):** It is the amount received *per month* in the slab of `Basic Component` and `Dearness Allowance` combined.
 Please note that the `Dearness Allowance` is not same as `Special Allowance`.
 The value in this cell is used to calculate contributions to the the Employee Provident Fund (EPF) account.
 3. **Date of Joining:** If you have joined the organization in between of a financial year, then you must alter it accordingly - in the format of `DD/MM/YYYY`.
 Please note, that any of your previous employer's income can be provided in the point 8.
 By default it corresponds to the start date of current financial year, i.e. `01/04/2020`.
 4. **Joining Bonus:** Applicable if you have joined the organization newly.
-5. **Provident Fund Contribution Rate:** The value in percentage (default is `12`) indicating the contribution rate into employee's EPF account, each by the employee and the employer, as applicable from organization policies.
+5. **Provident Fund Contribution Rate:** The value in percentage (default is `12%`) indicating the contribution rate into employee's EPF account, each by the employee and the employer, as applicable from organization policies.
 6. **Employer's contribution within Annual Salary (Yes/No):** Mostly the employer's contribution to employee's EPF account is considered within the CTC associated in the offer letter and decuted from the `Special Allowances` bracket of the `Annual Salary`.
 Check your monthly pay slip for further details.
 7. **Voluntary Provident Fund Contribution Rate:** The value in percentage, indicating employee's voluntary contribution to the EPF account.
-The input is considered to be capped at `100 %`over and above the mandatory PF contribution rate as added in point 5.
+The input is considered to be capped at `100%` over and above the mandatory PF contribution rate as added in point 5.
 8. **Previous Employer's Income:** The amount earned from any previous positions within or outside the organization in the current finanacial, i.e. `FY 2020-2021`.
 9. **Any other Income:** This includes any interest earned on savings bank account or recurring deposits, any taxable reimbursements, etc.